Stability of the tangent bundle through conifold transitions: Introduction

-where $g_{co,t}$ is the Candelas-de la Ossa Ricci-flat K\"ahler metric on the smoothing~\eqref{eq: introModelSmoothing}.
-This estimate shows that the local metric description of conifold transitions given by Candelas-de la Ossa \cite{CO} accurately describes global non-K\"ahler conifold transitions of heterotic strings near the vanishing cycles.
-For related work on Calabi-Yau metrics and K\"ahler conifold transitions, see \cite{HeinSun,RoZh,Song,Tosatti09}. \end{rk}
+\begin{rk} Since both $g_t$ and $H_t$ are locally modeled on the Candelas-de la Ossa explicit K\"ahler Ricci-flat metric $g_{co,t}$ near the vanishing cycles, we see that the local metric description of conifold transitions given by Candelas-de la Ossa \cite{CO} accurately describes global non-K\"ahler conifold transitions of heterotic strings near the vanishing cycles.
+Our estimates give convergence, after a suitable local rescaling, of the pair $(g_t, H_t)$ to a solution of the anomaly cancellation equation (\ref{eq: introAnom}) near the ordinary double points of $\underline{X}$ as $t\rightarrow 0$.
+For related work on Calabi-Yau metrics ($g_t=H_t$) in the case when both sides are K\"ahler, see e.g. \cite{HeinSun,RoZh,Song,Tosatti09} and references therein. \end{rk}

 \begin{rk} A similar result holds if we replace the balanced Fu-Li-Yau metric $g_{t}$ with the conformally balanced metric $\check{g}_t$ obtained by conformally rescaling $g_{t}$.
-In particular, the pair $(\check{g}_t, H_{t})$ simultaneously solve~\eqref{eq: introHSbal} and~\eqref{eq: introHSYM}, and satisfy an estimate similar to ~\eqref{eq: introDecayEst}, but without the power of $|t|$; see Remark~\ref{rk: confRescale}.
-Neverthless, this implies that near the ODP singularities, at a suitable scale, the pair $(\check{g}_t, H_{t})$ converges to the Calabi-Yau solution of the Hull-Strominger system on the conifold as $|t|\rightarrow 0$. \end{rk}
+In particular, the pair $(\check{g}_t, H_{t})$ simultaneously solves ~\eqref{eq: introHSbal} and~\eqref{eq: introHSYM}, and satisfies an estimate similar to Theorem \ref{thm: introMain}; see Remark~\ref{rk: confRescale}.
+This implies that near the ODP singularities, at a suitable scale, the pair $(\check{g}_t, H_{t})$ converges to the Calabi-Yau solution of the Strominger system on the conifold as $|t|\rightarrow 0$. \end{rk}